AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/practitionerrole-identified-1-intro.md

-### Base PractitionerRole
+### Identified PractitionerRole
-The purpose of this profile is to provide a base model for the concept of a practitioner role to support the electronic exchange of health information between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.
-The base concept supported is a practitioner, in a role, on behalf of an organisation.
+The purpose of this profile is to define a representation of a practitioner role where identifying information is known.
+The concept supported is a practitioner, in a role, on behalf of an organisation.
+This profile is intended to support the electronic exchange of health information between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.

 #### Implementation guidance
 For the overarching usage scenarios in this implementation guide it is expected that: